cesarvr/blog/content/post/istio-2.md

   /*..*/
 }
 ```
-In this method we handle some boring calculations to make this profiler competitive in the *"service mesh"* market.
-And we provide a method ``all`` to retrieve the content of our in-memory database.
-We just need to hook this method to the *Service* response event.
+This method can become its own class, but to keep it simple and short here we handle some boring calculations to make our profiler competitive in the *"service mesh"* market.

 ```js
 function handleConnection(server) {